 Optimizing upload, storage, and processing in the cloud is essential

 Most OEMs are rapidly embracing the importance of cloud processing to solve a range of use cases.
-However, what is not yet universally understood is how to do so efficiently.
+However it is not yet universally understood how to do so efficiently.
 Initial thinking might be to view the cloud as an infinite compute and boundless storage resource, but practical cost considerations quickly come to bear.
-Starting with LTE upload, high volumes of data quickly rack up a massive wireless bill that can be prohibitive.
+Starting with LTE upload, high volumes of data quickly rack up an expensive wireless bill that can be prohibitive.
 Of course, upload could be relegated to WiFi only, but with cars only intermittently connected to WiFi, this greatly limits the power of vehicle data.
 The fact is that some data needs to be uploaded over cellular networks to be useful, and so most cars have one or more LTE connections back to the OEM.

 The cost considerations continue in the cloud.
 As discussed earlier, the benefits of creating a data lake instead of a data pond are indeed compelling.
 However, uploading data that will never be used will incur cloud storage costs and can become quite expensive.
 Finally, there is the question of cloud processing power needed to analyze data.
 If we start with a pile of unneeded data, it will require a massive amount of computation to look for the needle in the haystack.
 A far better approach is to strategically identify valuable types of data and targeted situations warranting data capture.

-For example, it’s far more useful to capture high-resolution data near the reporting of a DTC (Diagnostic Trouble Code) fault code to provide more information for later analysis than it is to continuously data all the time when things are going well.
-Similarly, if there is an indication of a potential recall, it may be important to capture more data than usual but turn that capture off once the situation is understood.
+For example, it’s far more useful to capture high-resolution diagnostic data near the reporting of a DTC (Diagnostic Trouble Codes) fault code to provide more information for later analysis than it is to continuously collect data when things are going well.
+Similarly, if there is an indication of a potential recall, it may be important to capture more data than usual but turn that data capture off once the situation is understood or resolved.
 The ability to dynamically optimize the use of capture, cloud upload, storage and processing, are paramount to achieving an acceptable ROI on data.

 Exploring these topics in more detail

-These challenges cannot be ignored and there are many parts at play that need to be considered in order to find the right solution.
-Learn more how Sonatus Collector allows OEMs to address these challenges by instantly gathering precise vehicle data using lightweight collection policies to improve operational efficiency and further drive continuous vehicle innovations.
+The opportunity for vehicle data is significant, but the challenges cannot be ignored and many aspects that need to be considered in order to find the right solution.
+At Sonatus, we are working directly to solve these issues.
+Sonatus Collector allows car manufacturers to address these challenges by instantly gathering precise vehicle data using lightweight collection policies to improve operational efficiency and further drive continuous vehicle innovations.
+At the same time, the data collection for all this data can be done

 In the coming months, we will be exploring all of these topics more deeply and through different lenses to shed light on potential solutions and highlight how industry leaders are tackling them with success.
 I hope you will join us as we explore these topics in more detail.